MarioFoli/Trade/README.md

 /tradelist || Lists all possible trades.
 /tradeadd [item] [desiredItem] || Adds a new possible trade to the config.
 /tradereload || Reloads the plugin.

+Known bugs:
+- Added trades via /tradeadd do not persist after a server restart.
+For now, use the config.
+- Trades must be made using item ids.
+Support for item names will come soon.
+- Trades do not take into account number of items.
+Eg, trading 1 dirt for 1 stone while having 999 dirt will result in only one stone.